contactopensource/contactopensource/doc/concepts/color/index.md

 # Color

-Any color and represented in a variety of ways.
+Color can be represented in a variety of ways:

+* Color schemes such as red green blue (rgb) or cyan yellow magenta black (cymk).

+* Color data types such as byte 0-255 or unit interval 0 to 1.

+* Color alpha transparency channel.

 ## red green blue (and alpha)